Arizona State vs. Stanford NCAA Football Odds, Plays and Insights | October 8, 2021

 Arizona State Stats and Trends

-- Thus far this season Arizona State has two wins against the spread.
+- So far this season Arizona State has two wins against the spread.

 - The Sun Devils have been favored by 13 points or more two times this season and covered the spread in one of them.

-- Arizona State is 2-1 against the spread and 4-0 overall in games when it puts up more than 26.8 points.
+- When Arizona State scores more than 26.8 points, it is 2-1 against the spread and 4-0 overall.

-- When Arizona State totals over 403.8 yards, the team is 2-2 against the spread and 4-1 overall.
+- In games that Arizona State churns out more than 403.8 yards, the team is 2-2 against the spread and 4-1 overall.

 - The Sun Devils have turned the ball over four more times (8 total) than the Cardinal have forced a turnover (4) this season.